ruby2elixir/ruby2elixir.github.io/content/post/2015/12-17-elixir-vs-ruby-code-quality.md

 +++

+EDIT - 2016/01/15:

+Due to mostly unsupportive feedback the comments for this article are now closed.

+Originally I tried to make a statement pro Elixir/Phoenix for developers by comparing the number of open issues / pull requests with respect to Ruby by summing them up.

+This went "south" and caused some unreasonable backlash against Elixir community as whole, which was not my intention at all.

+To prevent further flaming this is just kept online as reminder for myself to pick my words more carefully next time.
+I still believe the reasons outlined in the article are valid, but my presentation style and argumentation skills require more polish.
+Thanks for understanding.

+**Original Article**

 A non-scientific and quick comparison of code quality between Ruby and Elixir ecosystems.

 This is just a snapshot in time of current bugs / issues for each language + the most prominent web framework in that ecosystem.
 Yeah, in theory they should not be related, but in practice it plays a huge role in driving developer adoption if you get the web framework right, so we consider it too.